 To take advantage of this provision, the Records and Financial Aid Office will accept veteran registration forms in the office one week prior to the advertised dates for each registration period.
 All veterans will receive an email prior to this opportunity each semester reminding them of this entitlement.
-All registration dates are listed within our Calendar on our website www.racc.edu .
-The Calendar is located on the Home Page of our website under the Quick Links drop down menu.
+All registration dates are listed within our calendar on our website at www.racc.edu.
+The calendar is located on the Home Page of our website under the Quick Links drop down menu.
 Learn More...

 Post-9/11 GI Bill

 Eligibility: The Post-9/11 GI Bill is a new education benefit program for service members and veterans who served on active duty on or after Sept.
 11, 2001.
 Benefits are payable for training pursued on or after Aug.
 1, 2009.
 No payments can be made under this program for training pursued before that date.

 To be eligible, the service member or veteran must serve at least 90 aggregate days on active duty after Sept.
 10, 2001, and remain on active duty or be honorably:

 2. Released from active duty and placed on the retired list or temporary disability retired list;

 3. Released from active duty and transferred to the Fleet Reserve or Fleet Marine Corps Reserve;

 4. Released from active duty for further service in a reserve component of the Armed Forces.